awsdocs/amazon-workspaces-administration-guide/doc_source/cloudwatch-events.md

-# Monitor Your WorkSpaces Using CloudWatch Events<a name="cloudwatch-events"></a>
+# Monitor your WorkSpaces using CloudWatch Events<a name="cloudwatch-events"></a>

 You can use events from Amazon CloudWatch Events to view, search, download, archive, analyze, and respond to successful logins to your WorkSpaces\.
 For example, you can use events for the following purposes:
 + Store or archive WorkSpaces login events as logs for future reference, analyze the logs to look for patterns, and take action based on those patterns\.
 + Use the WAN IP address to determine where users are logged in from, and then use policies to allow users access only to files or data from WorkSpaces that meet the access criteria found in the CloudWatch Event type of `WorkSpaces Access`\.
 + Analyze login data, which is available in near real\-time, and perform automated actions by using AWS Lambda\.
 + Use policy controls to block access to files and applications from unauthorized IP addresses\.

 For more information about events, see the [Amazon CloudWatch Events User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/)\.

-## WorkSpaces Events<a name="workspaces-event-types.title"></a>
+## WorkSpaces events<a name="workspaces-event-types.title"></a>

-Workspaces client applications send WorkSpaces Access events to CloudWatch Events when a user successfully logs in to a WorkSpace\.
-All Workspaces clients send these events\.
+WorkSpaces client applications send WorkSpaces Access events to CloudWatch Events when a user successfully logs in to a WorkSpace\.
+All WorkSpaces clients send these events\.

 **Note**
 Events are emitted on a best\-effort basis\.
-Events are not currently emitted for WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\)\.
+Events emitted for WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\) require the WorkSpaces client application version 4\.0\.1 or later\.

 Events are represented as JSON objects\.
 The following is example data for a `WorkSpaces Access` event\.